-Coinsurance

-Coinsurance is the percentage of our allowance that you must pay for your care.
-Coinsurance does not begin until you have met your calendar year deductible.

-Example: You pay 25% of our allowance for office visits under our Out-of-network benefit.

-If your provider routinely waives your cost

-If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
+If your provider routinely waives your cost If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
 In this case, when we calculate our share, we will reduce the provider's fee by the amount waived.
 For example, if your physician ordinarily charges \$100 for a service but routinely waives your 25% coinsurance, the actual charge is \$75.
 We will pay \$56.25 (75% of the actual charge of \$75).

-Waivers

-In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
+Waivers In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
 This waiver may state that you accept responsibility for the total charge for any care that is not covered by your health Plan.
-If you sign such a waiver, whether you are responsible for the total charge depends on the contracts that the Plan has with its providers.
+If you sign such a waiver, whether or not you are responsible for the total charge depends on the contracts that the Plan has with its providers.
 If you are asked to sign this type of waiver, please be aware that, if benefits are denied for the services, you could be legally liable for the related expenses.
 If you would like more information about waivers, please contact us at 800-638-8432.

-Differences between our allowance and the bill

-Our "Plan allowance" is the amount we use to calculate our payment for covered services.
+Differences between our allowance and the bill Our "Plan allowance" is the amount we use to calculate our payment for covered services.
 Fee-for-service Plans arrive at their allowances in different ways, so their allowances vary.
 For more information about how we determine our Plan allowance, see the definition of Plan allowance in Section 10.
 Often, the provider's bill is more than a fee-for-service Plan's allowance.
 Whether or not you have to pay the difference between our allowance and the bill will depend on the provider you use.
 When you live in the Plan's network area, you should use an In-network provider whenever possible.
-The following two examples explain how we will handle your bill when you go to a In-network provider and when you go to a Out-of-network provider.
-When you use an In-network provider, the amount that you pay will usually be much less.

-• In-network providers agree to limit what they will bill you.
+The following two examples explain how we will handle your bill when you go to an In-network provider and when you go to an Out-of-network provider.
+When you use an In-network provider, the amount that you pay will usually be much less. • In-network providers agree to limit what they will bill you.
 Because of that, when you use a network provider, your share of covered charges consists only of your deductible and coinsurance or copayment.
 Here is an example about coinsurance: You see an In-network physician who charges \$150, but our allowance is \$100.
 If you have met your deductible, you are only responsible for your coinsurance.
 That is, you pay just - 15% of our \$100 allowance (\$15).
 Because of the agreement, your In-network physician will not bill you for the \$50 difference between our allowance and his/her bill.

-Follow these procedures when you use an In-network provider to receive In-network benefits:

-- Verify with us that your home address is correct - When you make an appointment, verify that the physician or facility is still a network provider - Present your Rural Carrier Benefit Plan ID card at the time that you receive services to receive In-network benefits - Generally, you do not pay an in-network provider at the time of service, except for any copayment that you owe.
+Follow these procedures when you use an In-network provider to receive In-network benefits: • Verify with us that your home address is correct • When you make an appointment, verify that the physician or facility is still a network provider • Present your Rural Carrier Benefit Plan ID card at the time that you receive services to receive In-network benefits • Generally, you do not pay an in-network provider at the time of service, except for any copayment that you owe.
 In-network providers must bill us directly.
 We must reimburse the provider directly.
 In-network providers will then bill you for any balance due after our payment to them.